rsk33/Capstone/README.md

 ## Description

 A game Snake, which extends provided basic version.
 Extended version enables a user adding maps with obstacles.
-Maps can be created and saved in the directory `/maps` whic is located in the root of the project directory.
+Maps can be created and saved in the directory `/maps` which is located in the root of the project directory.
 Maps should be defined with `0 - free pixel` and `1 - obstacle pixel` in a form of `32 rows x 32 columns` sized matrix.
 Examples are provided.

 ## Expected Behaviour or Output of the Program

 At the beginning of the game, in case if maps are available, a user is prompted to select a map, by providing an `int` input which corresponds to the map `id` in the list.
 The program echos the name of the selected map and starts a SDL Library GUI.
-The Goal of the game is to gain a score by means of aming the snake towards food cubes, while avoiding collision of the snake with itself or the obstacles on the map.
+The Goal of the game is to gain a score by means of aiming the snake towards the food cubes, while avoiding collision of the snake with itself or the obstacles on the map.

 ## Rubric Cross-Reference
 * **Loops, Functions, I/O**